lightsofapollo/traverse-directory/README.md

 ## For directories:

 ### TraverseDirectory.readdir
-reads all files in directory (triggers the call to file)
+reads all files in directory (triggers the call to traverse.file)

 ### TraverseDirectory.copydir
 Calls readdir and creates a directory in the target path.